meilisearch/documentation/guides/advanced_guides/faceted_search.md

 By introducing facets to MeiliSearch, new search query parameters were also added:

 - `facetFilters`:  Narrows the selection on which to search.
-- `facets`: Returns the number of matching documents distributed amongst all the values of a given facet.
+- `facetsDistribution`: Returns the number of matching documents distributed amongst all the values of a given facet.

 ### The facet filters